Knowing what to expect from life after surgery for bone cancer can help you to cope better.

 Having bone surgery can be a lot to cope with.
 After bone surgery, you will have regular physiotherapy to help get you going again.

 You might need further operations in the future if you have limb sparing surgery.
 If you are young and had not finished growing when you had your operation, you may need to have the prosthesis replaced as you get bigger.

 Some prostheses are made to lengthen as the skeleton grows.
 If you have one of these, you still need to go into hospital from time to time to have it extended.
 You either have a small operation.
 Or in some cases it can be done without surgery, using a motor inside the implant which is lengthened using electro magnets.

-Eventually, most people who have a false joint or bone will develop some sort of complication that needs surgery to put it right.
+When you have a false joint or bone you might develop some sort of complication that needs surgery to put it right.
 This might be an infection or a problem with the prosthesis.

 You might have: